gjpelletier/delta_method/README.md

 The first step before using either of these two new functions is to use scipy's opt.curve_fit to find the best-fit values and the covariance matrix of the model parameters.

-The second step is to estimate the confidence intervals and prediction intervals using new delta_metod and parametric_bootstrap functions using the methods described in this online lecture:
+The second step is to estimate the confidence intervals and prediction intervals using new delta_metod or parametric_bootstrap functions using the methods described in this online lecture:

 https://jchiquet.github.io/MAP566/docs/regression/map566-lecture-nonlinear-regression.html#confidence-intervals-and-prediction-intervals